 This study has looked at how to gain high spatial and temporal information on precipitation associated with extra-tropical cyclones, to be potentially used in hydrology models, so the effect of a warmer climate on events that may be flood producing can be investigated.
 The use of a Limited Area Model (LAM) to dynamically downscale precipitation associated with extra-tropical cyclones, identified in a high resolution Global Climate Model (GCM), is assessed with the aim of gaining more realistic extreme precipitation associated with the cyclones.
 The effect of a warmer climate, and the impact of an increase in horizontal resolution, on the GCM precipitation from extra-tropical cyclones is also investigated.

 The results from the GCM study show an increase in the intensity and frequency of extreme precipitation events associated with extra-tropical cyclones, due both to a warming climate and also due to an increase in horizontal resolution of the GCM, highlighting the need to downscale this information.
 The LAM evaluation shows that the model is capable of producing realistic precipitation estimates of intense precipitation events, under certain simulation criteria.
 The downscaling assessment highlighted some issues with the selection criteria but showed that it was a suitable method for downscaling precipitation from extra-tropical cyclones to obtain more realistic precipitation intensities that can be used as the inputs to hydrological models.

-A full copy of my thesis, and my published papers and conferences can be found here.
+A full copy of my thesis, and my published papers can be found here.